holochain/scaffolding/README.md

 We have a contributing [guide](guides/contributing.md) to help you get started.
 If you need anything else to get started please reach out on [Discord](https://discord.gg/k55DS5dmPH)!

+## Maintenance

+We have a maintenance [guide](guides/maintenance.md) which is mainly aimed at maintainers of the project but may be useful for some contributors or users to read.

 ## Manual installation

 Install the CLI globally with this command.